 Training aids are required to effectively train and maintain the skills of canines.
-Officers possessing, using or transporting controlled substances or explosives for canine training purposes must comply with federal and state requirements.
+Officers possessing, using or transporting controlled substances or explosives for canine training purposes must comply with federal and state requirements regarding the same.
 Alternatively, the Gardena Police Department may work with outside trainers with the applicable licenses or permits.